hdatas/twemproxy-zk/README.md

 ## Dynamic Pool Add/Update with Dynamic Histogram Support

 twemproxy starts with a default dummy configuration file at conf/default.json and receives remote HCD dedicated Java redis client update (redis command: "hcdsetproxy poolname JSON-string").
 If a new pool configuration is received, twemproxy will add this new pool to its internal pools, otherwise (if the same pool) update the existing pool.

+command line: nutcracker

 ## Zero Copy